MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/08-Ex2-1-use-word-create-response-template.md

+---
+lab:
+  title: 'Exercise 2, Task 1: Use Copilot in Word to generate a standard RFP response
+    template'
+  description: Before you begin building the EcoSense 360 RFP Response Agent, it’s
+    essential to have a standard RFP response template in place.
+This template can serve as the foundation for both manual responses and for the agent’s automated answers, ensuring consistency and professionalism across all submissions.
+  duration: 30 minutes
+  level: 100
+  islab: true
+---

 # Exercise 2, Task 1: Use Copilot in Word to generate a standard RFP response template
 ---
 Before you begin building the EcoSense 360 RFP Response Agent, it’s essential to have a standard RFP response template in place.
 This template can serve as the foundation for both manual responses and for the agent’s automated answers, ensuring consistency and professionalism across all submissions.